 Psychology Schools in Colorado

-- There are 22 colleges and universities with psychology degree programs in Colorado.
+- There are 19 not-for-profit colleges and universities with psychology degree programs in Colorado.1

-- 13 schools provide a master’s or advanced degree in psychology.1
+- 11 schools offer a master’s or advanced degree in psychology.1

 Read below to learn more about the diverse psychology programs available in Colorado.
 Included are several profiles of popular psychology programs at Colorado’s leading colleges and universities.